-• Staffing
+Staffing

-We have 26 coaches to support approximately 170 players over three levels.
-To provide a safe and educational environment, we adhere to national guidelines of a 7 to 1 player to coach ratio.
-We also employ professionals to execute our summer, winter and spring weight lifting and conditioning programs.
-Player Incidentals
+We have 24 coaches to support approximately 150+ players over three levels.
+To provide a safe and educational environment, we strive to adhere to national guidelines of a 7 to 1 player to coach ratio.
+We also employ professionals to execute our summer, winter and spring weightlifting and conditioning programs.

+• Player Incidentals

-The program pays for pre-game and weekly meals as well as snacks, tournaments, game-day transportation, Gatorade, bottled water, player development outings, athletic training tape and supplies, continuing education, summer, spring and winter weight lifting and conditioning programs, referees, and administration supervision for home football games, etc.
+The program pays for pre-game and weekly meals as well as snacks, tournaments, game-day transportation when travel is far away and requires bussing, Gatorade, bottled water, player development outings, athletic training tape and supplies, continuing education, summer, spring and winter weightlifting and conditioning programs.
+Also, Referees, security officers, administration supervision for home football games, video, photography, stat keeping and any other game-day expenses that may arise.